 On Sunday, April 16, 2017, I joined Phil R, Raf K and Taras for an easy snowshoe ascent of Tent Mountain.
 This mountain is located along Corbin Road on the Continental Divide between AB and BC and has the dubious reputation for having some pretty ugly views of a former open pit coal mine that was in operation in the area from the 1940’s to the 1980’s, supplying the Japanese steel industry.
 We were hoping that the snow cover would add an interesting texture to the landscape, hopefully hiding some of the mine scars.

 Summit Elevation (m): 2435 Trip Date: Sunday, April 10, 2005 Round Trip Time (hr): unknown Elevation Gain (m): 1050 Total Trip Distance (km): 7 Quick ‘n Dirty Rating: Class 2/3 – you fall, you sprain or break something Difficulty Notes: Moderate scrambling on the Kane route in dry conditions.
-GPS Track: Download GPX File Technical Rating: SC6; YDS (3rd) Map: Google Maps Third time lucky!
+Technical Rating: SC6; YDS (3rd) Map: Google Maps Third time lucky!
 Finally I managed to summit Sentry Mountain after two previously unsuccessful attempts.
-On hindsight this is […]
+On hindsight this is not a mountain that […]